min2ha/ukwa-site/content/target/63492/index.en.md

   "start_date": "2018-03-30T09:00:00Z"
 }

-# East Perthshire Action of Churches Together in Scotland

 Site of an ecumenical group of Christian churches in Perthshire, established to promote exchange of information on church activities in area ; further mutual understanding among member churches ; collaborate on projects proposed by members ; work together to advance the Kingdom of God ; promote the aims of Action of Churches Together in Scotland (ACTS) to which the group is affiliated ; to present to the community a common understanding of faith in our Lord Jesus Christ.